ABeck12/Daybreak/README.md

     This should own the physics sim, AssetManager, ScriptableEntity registries

 ### Scene
-    Cloning of scenes for runtime
-    Component and Entity active or not
+    Cloning of scenes for runtime -> SUPER SCUFFED RN PLEASE FIX Component and Entity active or not
         Includes rendering
     If I am not going to use C# rework ScriptableEntitys to just be scripts